JohanBinst/aws-certification/notes.md

 - [Pinpoint](https://aws.amazon.com/pinpoint/) - Targeted push notifications, emails, SMS, and voice messages
 - scalable 2 way (outbound and inbound) communication
 - exam keywords: push notifications, emails, SMS, voice messages

+## 21 AWS Well-Architected Framework
+### AWS Well-Architected Framework
+- [Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) - Best practices for designing and operating reliable, secure, efficient, and cost-effective systems in the cloud
+- 6 pillars:
+  - Operational Excellence
+  - Security
+  - Reliability
+  - Performance Efficiency
+  - Cost Optimization
+  - Sustainability
+- exam keywords: best practices, reliable, secure, efficient, cost-effective

+### AWS Cloud Adoption Framework (CAF)
+- [Cloud Adoption Framework](https://aws.amazon.com/professional-services/CAF/) - Guidance to help organizations develop an efficient and effective plan for their cloud adoption journey
+- exam keywords: guidance, cloud adoption journey

+#### CAF Perspectives
+- (will probably have exam question: identify the perspective)
+- CAF groups capabilities into 6 perspectives:
+  - `Business`: helps ensure that cloud investments accelerate digital transformation ambitions and business outcomes
+  - `People`: serves as a bridge between technology and business, helps organizations to evolve to a culture of continous growth, learning and where change becomes business as usual with focus on culture, organizational structure, leadership and workfore
+  - `Governance`: helps orchestrate cloud initiatives
+  - `Platform`: helps you build an enterprise-grade, scalable, hybrid cloud platform
+  - `Security`: helps achieve confidentiality, integrity, and availability of data and systems in the cloud
+  - `Operations`: helps ensure that cloud services are delivered at a level that meets the need of your business
+- Business: Business, People, Governance
+- Technical: Platform, Security, Operations

+ #### CAF Tranformation Domains
+ - `Technology`: using the cloud to migrate and modernize legacy infrastructure, applications, data and analytics platforms
+ - `Process`: digigitizing and automating business processes:
+  - leverage new data and analytics platforms
+  - use machine learning and AI to drive innovation
+- `Organization`: reimagining your operation model
+  - organizing your team around products and value streams
+  - leveraging agile methods to rapidly iterate and evolve
+- `Product`: reimagining your business model by creating new value propositions (products and services) and revenue models

+#### CAF Transformation Phases
+- `Envision`: demonstrate how the cloud will accelerate your business strategy
+- `Align`: identify cabality gaps acrosse the 6 AWS CAF perspectives which result in an action plan
+- `Launch`: build and deliver pilot initiatives in production and demonstrate incremental business value
+- `Scale`: expand pilot initiatives to the desired scale while realizing the desired business benefits

+### AWS Right sizing
+- [Right sizing](https://aws.amazon.com/architecture/well-architected/) - important to choose the right instance type for your workload.
+The most powerfull instance is not always the best choice, because the cloud is elastic and you can scale up and down as needed
+- scaling up is easy so start small and scale up as needed
+- Imporant to right size in 2 moments:
+  - before cloud migration
+  - continously after the cloud onboarding process because requirements change over time

+### AWS re:Post
+- [re:Post](https://aws.amazon.com/architecture/well-architected/) - AWS re:Post is a community-driven collection of best practices, articles, and tools that have been shared by AWS Solutions Architects
+- exam keywords: community-driven, best practices

+#### AWS Knowledge Center
+- [Knowledge Center](https://aws.amazon.com/premiumsupport/knowledge-center/) - AWS Knowledge Center provides answers to frequently asked questions, best practices, and troubleshooting tips from AWS Support
+- part of re:Post because it is a community-driven collection of best practices
+- exam keywords: frequently asked questions, best practices

+### AWS Managed Services (AMS)
+- [Managed Services](https://aws.amazon.com/managed-services/) - Managed Services for AWS
+- AMS Team operates AWS on your behalf, providing a secure and compliant AWS Landing Zone, a proven enterprise operating model, on-going cost optimization, and day-to-day infrastructure management
+- exam keywords: managed services, secure, compliant